robang74/isar-cip-core/doc/README.secureboot.md

 ### Build image

-Build the image with a signed efibootguard and unified kernel image with the snakeoil keys by executing:
+Build the image with a signed EFI Boot Guard and unified kernel image with the snakeoil keys by executing:

 ```